-Figure 1.52 Illustration of the opening angle dependence of opposition phase curves (normalized by $I/F(\alpha=6^{\circ})$ ).
-A sideview of a dynamical $\tau_D=1.25$ model is displayed, together with HST phase curves observed at $B{\rm eff}=23^{\circ}$ and 4.5°.
+Figure 1.52 Illustration of the opening angle dependence of opposition phase curves (normalized by $I/F(\alpha=6^\circ)$).
+A sideview of a dynamical $\tau_D=1.25$ model is displayed, together with HST phase curves (symbols) observed at $B{\rm eff}=23^\circ$ and 4.5°.
 The modeled contributions of intrinsic (filled; both CB and SH) and interparticle contributions (hatched lines; mutual shadowing) are shown separately.
-In the fits, the intrinsic contribution is assumed to be independent of $B{\rm eff}$ , and the opening angle dependent part is fitted by comparison to a grid of simulation models.
+In the fits, the intrinsic contribution is assumed to be independent of $B{\rm eff}$, and the opening angle dependent part is fitted by comparison to a grid of simulation models.
 Figure from Salo and French (2010).

-shadow hiding accounts about half of the total opposition brightening, its inclusion has an effect on the estimated CB parameters.
+for the whole phase curve, without taking into account the mutual shadow hiding between particles.
+Since the interparticle shadow hiding accounts about half of the total opposition brightening, its inclusion has an effect on the estimated CB parameters.